 Dallas Comedy Club is a 9,600-square-foot multi-use entertainment, training, and performance venue that offers extraordinary guest experiences.
-Additionally, our on-premise Training Center offers a wide variety of courses including long and short form improv, musical improv, stand-up, sketch, and storytelling.
-For the corporate crowd, we can develop a customized program for your company, which can easily be executed on or offsite.
-Heck, we can even provide you with a roster of talent to increase employee engagement and boost the laughter factor through the roof.
+Our on-premise Training Center offers a wide variety of courses including long and short form improv, musical improv, stand-up, sketch, and storytelling.
+For the corporate crowd, we can develop a customized program for your company which can easily be executed on or offsite.

 Dallas Comedy Club: A New Breed of Comedy in Deep Ellum

 When the space became available in August 2020, the decision to try their hand at running a club was a “no-brainer.”
 It was an ideal opportunity to put everything they’d learned to work.
 “We’d both studied comedy and been in the business a long time– starting in college troupes and studying at multiple theaters across the nation,” says Rosie.
 “We’d actually always fantasized about opening a theater here, so when the opportunity came up, we jumped at the chance.”

 It wasn’t the only time retrograde seemed to align.
 Case in point: their first major hire, Kimberly Alu.
 Kimberly was Rosie’s very first “Zoomprov” teacher early in the pandemic, where her passion for teaching was palpable through the screen.
 As the newly-appointed Director of Education, she’ll be instrumental in supporting DCC’s organizational development, student engagement, corporate entertainment, and talent and performance programming.